kazurayam/ArtifactId_of_custom_Gradle_plugin_in_multiproject_how_to_specify/README.md

 include('plugin')
 ```

 The `rootProject.name` was assigned with a name derived from the root directory.
 It looked unsuitable.
 But I kept this `settings.gradle` file unchanged.

 The project's structure has been settled.
 So I could start creating my Gradle plugin.
 I searched for some tutorials in the net and found an article by Tom Gregory:

 - [Introduction to writing Gradle plugins](https://tomgregory.com/gradle/introduction-to-gradle-plugins/)

-I copy & pasted the sample Groovy code by Tom, that includes[Extension class](https://tomgregory.com/gradle/introduction-to-gradle-plugins/#3-extension-class), [Task class](https://tomgregory.com/gradle/introduction-to-gradle-plugins/#4-task-class), [Plugin class](https://tomgregory.com/gradle/introduction-to-gradle-plugins/#5-plugin-class) and [Test for the plugin](https://tomgregory.com/gradle/introduction-to-gradle-plugins/#6-adding-a-plugin-integration-test).
+I copy & pasted the sample Groovy code by Tom, that includes [Extension class](https://tomgregory.com/gradle/introduction-to-gradle-plugins/#3-extension-class), [Task class](https://tomgregory.com/gradle/introduction-to-gradle-plugins/#4-task-class), [Plugin class](https://tomgregory.com/gradle/introduction-to-gradle-plugins/#5-plugin-class) and [Test for the plugin](https://tomgregory.com/gradle/introduction-to-gradle-plugins/#6-adding-a-plugin-integration-test).
 I slightly modified them (the package name, etc).
 I could successfully compile them.
 The unit-test passed.
 I could build it.
 Tom's sample looked fine.

 I had the `plugin/build.gradle` files was as [this](https://github.com/kazurayam/ArtifactId_of_custom_Gradle_plugin_in_multiproject_how_to_specify/blob/master/plugin/build.gradle):